platformsh/platformsh-docs/docs/src/development/deploy-button.md

 You provide it with either the Git URL of the repository or a URL to a corresponding template definition file.

 The button builder widget will give you an HTML fragment to copy and paste to wherever you want the button hosted.
-It will also include a tracking code so we can whose Deploy on Platform.sh button was clicked, but does not add any cookies to the site.
+It will also include a tracking code so we can know whose Deploy on Platform.sh button was clicked, but does not add any cookies to the site.

 ## Making a button manually